SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Cost: Free

 This lot is not well marked on any maps.
-It sits on the western side of the bridge and many people use it for the nearby hiking trail.
-Will it does get busy, it usually isn't as bad as Vista Point.
+It sits on the western side of the bridge, and many people use it for the nearby hiking trail.
+When it does get busy, it usually isn't as bad as Vista Point.

-Take this to Alexander Avenue (follow the signs that are taking you back to San Francisco), take a left and drive under 101.
+Take this to Alexander Avenue (follow the signs back to San Francisco), take a left, and drive under 101.

-Take another left and in less than a half mile you will see a sign that ways "Marin Headlands" with an arrow.
+Take another left, and in less than a half mile you will see a sign that says "Marin Headlands" with an arrow.
 Turn to the right here which will take you slightly up hill (if you continue straight--you will end up back on 101).
-After you turn, you will see a sign that say "Parking/Trailhead."
+After you turn, you will see a sign that says "Parking/Trailhead."

-Follow this sign (left turn) and it will dead end into another parking lot.
-This lot has about 40 spots with a few handicap only spaces.
+Follow this sign (left turn), and it will dead-end into another parking lot.
+This lot has about 40 parking spots, with a few handicap-only spaces.

 Cost: Free

-This is my favorite lots on the northern end of the bridge.
-I have it listed second as it's a little bit more of a walk to the pedestrian walkway than the one listed above.
+This is my favorite lot on the northern end of the bridge.
+I have it listed second because it's a bit farther from the pedestrian walkway than the one listed above.

-To get to the bridge, simply head over to Moore Road and then to Conzelman Road.
-You'll come upon a gate that looks closed, but it's closed to cars, and is open for pedestrians.
+To get to the bridge, simply head to Moore Road, then to Conzelman Road.
+You'll come upon a gate that appears closed, but it's closed to cars and open to pedestrians.
 Walk along this path, which will lead up a hill and past the lot mentioned above.
-You'll then continue on this trail, which will take you back under the walking path on the bridge to the pedestrian walkway.
+You'll then continue on this trail, which will take you back under the bridge's walking path to the pedestrian walkway.

 Cost: Yes, in 15-minute increments

-NOTE for summer visitors: The other reason I don't recommend this lot is that it's typically closed on weekends and holidays starting on Memorial Day and continuing through Labor Day.
+NOTE for summer visitors: The other reason I don't recommend this lot is that it's typically closed on weekends and holidays from Memorial Day through to around mid-October.

 They will also close it during other busy times of the year, so you can't rely on this one being open when you arrive.

-If you are with someone who cannot walk very far, then this would be an option, as you can easily get to several viewing areas from this lot.
+If you are with someone who cannot walk very far, this would be an option, as you can easily reach several viewing areas from this lot.
 However, for most people, I'd start with the other options above.

-Spots here turn over quite often, but you will have to continue to drive around until a spot opens as there is no waiting area.
+Spots here turn over quite often, so you will have to keep driving until one opens, as there is no waiting area.
 You can access this lot off Highway 101.
 Plug in "Welcome Center for the Golden Gate Bridge" into your GPS or phone to get specific directions.

 Cost: Free